w3f/Grants-Program/applications/social_recovery_wallet.md

 #### Sign and Broadcast

 In addition to social recovery, we will also migrate our Sign and Broadcast feature.
-It scans the QR code provided by polkadot.{js}, signs it, and broadcasts it to the network.
+It scans the QR code provided by polkadot.\{js}, signs it, and broadcasts it to the network.

 #### Improvement on Parity Signer

-Parity Signer scans QR codes that are produced by polkadot.{js}.
+Parity Signer scans QR codes that are produced by polkadot.\{js}.
 Parity Signer is a fully airgapped wallet, so the payload is signed on the device and the signed QR code is scanned back into browser plugin to be broadcast.

 Our wallet will scan the same QR codes, but broadcast it to skip the step of having to scan the QR back in.
 Scanning QR codes from mobile back into a webcam is an extra step.
 It is the most time consuming part because you have to align the phone over the webcam correctly, and it always takes another second or two to focus on the QR code.